tim-taylor/evobee/docs/evobee-odd.md

 ### Pollinator agents

 Each  pollinator has a unique identification number.
 It keeps a record of its current position in the environment (a two-dimensional floating-point vector) and its current heading (a floating-point angle [0, 2π]).
 It has a pollen store, in which is recorded any pollen carried  after collection from visited flowers.
 It keeps a list of the ID numbers of the most recently visited flowers (the size of this list is defined by the `visited-flower-memory-size` parameter in the configuration file), and at any given time it will not revisit a flower that is currently on this list.
-Finally, each pollinator has a foraging strategy, which are explained in the [Process Overview](#process-overview-and-scheduling) section.
+Finally, each pollinator has a foraging strategy, which are explained in the [Process overview and scheduling](#process-overview-and-scheduling) section.

 ### Flower/Plant agents